Vedanta – A Valid Means of Knowledge

 - Some examples include: Absence of Conceit, Absence of Self-Importance, Non-Injury, Accommodation, and Commitment to Self-Knowledge to name a few.

-- Visit the article The Value of Values, posted here on this site.
+- Explore the article The Value of Values, posted here on this site.
+Or read the book Value of Values by Swami Dayayananda.

 16) Enlightenment – It’s Just the Beginning